Kawaii: Aesthetics

 Soichi Masubuchi (増淵宗一, Masubuchi Sōichi), in his work Kawaii Syndrome, claims "cute" and "neat" have taken precedence over the former Japanese aesthetics of "beautiful" and "refined".
 As a cultural phenomenon, cuteness is increasingly accepted in Japan as a part of Japanese culture and national identity.
 Tomoyuki Sugiyama (杉山奉文, Sugiyama Tomoyuki), author of Cool Japan, believes that "cuteness" is rooted in Japan's harmony-loving culture, and Nobuyoshi Kurita (栗田経惟, Kurita Nobuyoshi), a sociology professor at Musashi University in Tokyo, has stated that "cute" is a "magic term" that encompasses everything that is acceptable and desirable in Japan.

 Physical attractiveness

 In Japan, being cute is acceptable for both men and women.
 A trend existed of men shaving their legs to mimic the neotenic look.
-Japanese women often try to act cute to attract men.
 A study by Kanebo, a cosmetic company, found that Japanese women in their 20s and 30s favored the "cute look" with a "childish round face".
 Women also employ a look of innocence in order to further play out this idea of cuteness.
 Having large eyes is one aspect that exemplifies innocence; therefore, many Japanese women attempt to alter the size of their eyes.
 To create this illusion, women may wear large contact lenses, false eyelashes, dramatic eye makeup, and even have an East Asian blepharoplasty, commonly known as double eyelid surgery.